 Application Process Summary

-Stakeholders interested in submitting a training proposal should confirm the Submission Period is OPEN and that their proposal supports the current CDRH training topics of interest.
-If the submission Period is OPEN you can submit a Site Visit Proposal following the steps below;
+Stakeholders interested in submitting a training proposal should confirm the Submission Period is OPEN and that their proposal supports the current CDRH training topics of interest, then follow the steps below:

-- Review the table of Training Needs identified by Areas of Interest in the link below.
+Review the table containing the Areas of Interest in the Related Resources section below.

-- Determine which Area of Interest your site would like to provide training for.
-Select only an Area of Interest.
-Visits may occur over one or more days.
+- Identify the Area of Interest for which your site would like to provide training.
+Please select only one.
+Note: Site visits may occur over one or more days.

-- Use the Site Visit Sample Request and the Site Visit Agenda templates links below to fill out your proposal for submission.
+- Use the Site Visit Sample Request and the Site Visit Agenda templates links provided in the Related Resources section below to complete your proposal.

 - Please complete all fields in the Site Visit Sample by first listing the Area of Interest along with its Identifier Code.
-These two fields are important to ensure we match your request with the proper Subject Matter Expert.
+These two fields are important to ensure we match your request with the relevant CDRH Subject Matter Expert.

 - Your proposal should only contain one Area of Interest.

 - Your proposed agenda may be one single day or can occur over multiple days.
-One to two days is most common but is dependent on content proposed by the site.
+One- or two-day site visits are most common, but the site visit duration will be determined by the site.

-- Logistics and resource availability will determine whether a site is selected.
+- CDRH logistics and resource availability determine whether a proposal is selected.

-- Proposals must be submitted to the ELP Program Manager when the submission period is OPEN.
-Send your proposal to this email ELP Proposal Submissions.
+- Proposals must be submitted by email to ELP Proposal Submissions.

-- Please ensure your proposal is submitted according to the requirements listed in the Site Visit Sample template below.
+- Please ensure your proposal is submitted according to the requirements listed in the Site Visit Sample template.